Atticus29/population-fragmentation/specs.md

 # Bugs

 ## High Priority
-- [ ] Accommodate different behaviorSubjects in calculateAlleleFrequency in population-manager
 - [ ] Grid layout in app.component.html is not working
 - [ ] Form doesn't validate
 - [ ] Form doesn't check for invalid allele frequency entries